Trail of Thorns

 Pomegranates were in season in November

 The owner came and helped us get all settled in – and allowed us to camp there for free.
 She even opened up one of the cabins to let us use the bathroom during out time there.
 We ate our cold dinner of tomatoes, bread, cheese, and some sausage.
 The caretaker invited us to his porch and continued to feed us bottomless cups of tea and fresh fruit.
 He spoke no English, and he smoked like a chimney – but he seemed overjoyed to have visitors.
-We patched together a conversation with Google Translate on my phone and was able to find out all the basics – family, kids, age, marital status – the normal stuff.
+We patched together a conversation with Google Translate on my phone and were able to find out all the basics – family, kids, age, marital status – the normal stuff.

 I woke up with a nagging thought about the pending mountain pass – I didn’t really want to do the mountain – but pride was pulling at me.
 I decided I would put it aside and consider it during our hike down to Demre today.
 After all, maybe the easier descent would give me a better attitude.
 We only had a short 2 hours before we were to reach Demre (all downhill).